Allen Siple: 1940s

 From 1940 to 1941, Siple designed the Minnezawa Bell House located on Linda Flora Drive Bel Air for Monnezawa Bell (1911-1983), daughter of Alphonzo Bell (1875-1947), who developed Bel Air, California.
 It is a 10-room, Colonial Revival Style mansion.
 Later in the 1940s, he designed the "Knot Garden House," a Regency Revival mansion with Colonial Revival architecture interiors.
 The property came with front gardens designed by locally renowned landscape architect Edward Huntsman-Trout (1889-1974).
 Also in the 1940s, he designed the "South Lanai House," a Monterey Colonial style house.

 During 1946 and 1947, Siple designed the model home for the Tahquitz River Estates, a neighborhood development in Palm Springs, California, by real estate developer Paul Trousdale (1915-1990).
 Siple also designed houses in Westdale, Los Angeles, another neighborhood developed by Trousdale.

 1960s

 By the 1960s, Siple was the supervising architect for Trousdale Estates in Beverly Hills, California, another neighborhood developed by Trousdale, on the former Doheny Ranch on the east of Greystone Mansion.
 He also designed Paul Trousdale's private residence in Palm Springs, California.

-Personal life

-Siple resided at 2669 Mandeville Canyon Road in Mandeville Canyon, in western Brentwood, Los Angeles.

 Death

-Siple died at the age of 72 on 10 January 1973 in Los Angeles County.
+Siple died at the age of 72 on January 10, 1973 in Los Angeles County, California.